F5Networks/f5-telemetry-streaming/docs/index.rst

 F5 Telemetry Streaming
 ======================

 Welcome to the F5 Telemetry Streaming User Guide.
-To provide feedback on this documentation, you can file a GitHub Issue, or email us at solutionsfeedback@f5.com.
+To provide feedback on this documentation, you can file a GitHub Issue, or email us at solutionsfeedback@f5.com. |br|

 For information on supported versions of Telemetry Streaming, see |supportmd|.

 Introduction
 ------------

-Telemetry Streaming (TS) is an iControl LX Extension delivered as a TMOS-independent RPM file.
-Installing the TS Extension on BIG-IP enables you to declaratively aggregate, normalize, and forward statistics and events from the BIG-IP to a consumer application by POSTing a single TS JSON declaration to TS's declarative REST API endpoint.
-Telemetry Streaming uses a declarative model, meaning you provide a JSON declaration rather than a set of imperative commands.
+Telemetry Streaming (TS) enables you to declaratively aggregate, normalize, and forward statistics and events from the BIG-IP to a consumer application.
+Telemetry Streaming is an iControl LX Extension delivered as a TMOS-independent RPM file, and uses a declarative model, meaning you provide a JSON declaration rather than a set of imperative commands.
+To use Telemetry Streaming, you POST a single JSON declaration to Telemetry Streaming's declarative REST API endpoint.

 See our Telemetry Streaming overview video: